What is server security?

 - Do not allow drive redirection

 This will allow the remote desktop to access data from the local machine.
-Malicious software on a compromised system would have direct access to the local computer.
+Malicious software on a compromised system would directly access the local computer.

 - Do not allow Plug and Play device redirection.

-Plug and Play devices like flash drives should be disallowed to reduce chances of data exfiltration.
+It would help if you disallowed plug and Play devices like flash drives to reduce the chances of data exfiltration.

-- Always prompt users for password upon connection
+- Always prompt users for passwords upon connection

-Users should always be asked for login credentials, even for stored sessions, to minimise access by unauthorised users.
+Users should always be asked for login credentials, even for stored sessions, to restrict access by unauthorised users.

 Session timeout limits